 The Prang sets that I received where from various different production eras.

-One vintage one metal box made in early sixties, two other sets of 8 and 16 colours made during the 80’s and an 8 colour set modern one.
+One vintage metal box made in early sixties, two other sets of 8 and 16 colours made during the 80’s and an 8 colour modern one set.

 Bellow are all the sets side by side